yp-ai-lab/CR-HyperVR/README.md

 </div>

-CR-HyperVR is a lightweight web service that recommends films based on their descriptions and people's past ratings.
-It creates compact summaries of each film and of a person's tastes, then searches for the closest matches to suggest what to watch next.
-It also uses simple links between related films (like shared genres or being liked by the same people) and runs in the cloud so it stays quick and reliable.
+CR-HyperVR is a fast, cloud-native recommendation service that learns your taste in films and finds your next favourite by matching descriptions, ratings, and the hidden connections between movies you love.

-The system uses a compact text-embedding model that we finetune on CPUs to create stable, low-dimensional representations of films and user preferences, minimising cost and latency while allowing regular updates without specialist hardware.
-At query time it retrieves likely candidates by comparing these embeddings, then refines the ranking with a hypergraph that captures relations such as co-watching and shared genres so multiple signals inform each suggestion.
-This combination of CPU-based finetuning and hypergraph reasoning improves robustness with sparse data, eases cold-start problems, and delivers more accurate, consistent results at scale.
+- Uses a compact text-embedding model finetuned on CPUs to create stable, low-dimensional representations of films and user preferences
+- Minimises cost and latency while allowing regular updates without specialist hardware
+- Retrieves likely candidates at query time by comparing embeddings, then refines ranking with a hypergraph that captures relations such as co-watching and shared genres
+- Combines CPU-based finetuning and hypergraph reasoning to improve robustness with sparse data, ease cold-start problems, and deliver more accurate, consistent results at scale

 ---